 You can spot disc-clad cookware by the seam around the bottom of the pot where the disc was welded on:

 You may also see words like "impact-bonded," "fused," or "welded" in the description of bottom-clad cookware.

 Not all bottom-clad cookware is poor quality (or cheap).
 Demeyere Atlantis straight-sided pieces are bottom clad, but notice the difference in the cladding:

 The Demeyere cladding covers the entire bottom and extends slightly up the sides; it's also much thicker; for bottom cladding to perform as well as full cladding, it has to be significantly thicker.
 This Demeyere sauté pan has a 2mm copper core--that's very close to what high end copper cookware has ( this is reflected in the price, too).

 NOTE: If you want to learn more about Demeyere cookware, check out our article All-Clad Vs. Demeyere: Which Is Better?

 Thickness of Plies: Stainless steel cookware can have as few as three plies up to seven or more.
-As we said, the most common configuration is tri-ply, with stainless on the exterior and cooking surface, with a heating layer of aluminum in between.
+As we said, the most common configuration is tri-ply, with stainless on the exterior and the cooking surface, with a heating layer of aluminum sandwiched in between.

 Some cookware, like All-Clad D5, has alternating layers of stainless steel and aluminum.
 Since stainless steel has terrible heating properties, it doesn't make a lot of sense to have internal layers of it, so we generally don't recommend this cookware.